aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 To specify the S3 URI as JSON path to your input or output fields, use props `s3InputUri` and `s3OutputUri` under BedrockInvokeModelProps and set feature flag `@aws-cdk/aws-stepfunctions-tasks:useNewS3UriParametersForBedrockInvokeModelTask` to true.

-If this flag is not set, then the existing behaviour of populating the S3Uri from `InputPath` and `OutputPath` will take effect.
+If this flag is not enabled, the code will populate the S3Uri using `InputPath` and `OutputPath` fields, which is not recommended.

 ```ts